Stainless Steel Is Scratched

-- Not all service companies perform this type of cosmetic repair, and may suggest part replacement as a primary option.
+- Not all service companies do this type of cosmetic repair, and may suggest part replacement as a primary option.

 - Contact a Factory Certified Parts Distributor to order replacement parts if needed.

-- If you are comfortable performing repairs, Sub-Zero recommends the following for repair and removal of small scratches and minor discoloration:
+If you are comfortable doing repairs, Sub-Zero recommends the following for repair and removal of small scratches and minor discoloration: